The Making of yamamayu Textiles — From Plants to Textile

 Listening to materials within nature’s cycles

-At yamamayu, we value textile-making that begins with raising domesticated silkworms and wild silkworms (tensan).
+At yamamayu, we value a textile practice that begins with raising domesticated silkworms and wild silkworms (tensan).

-Although we can’t produce every single thread in-house yet, every material we use is carefully selected by eye and hand.
+Although we cannot produce every thread in-house, every material we use is carefully chosen by eye and hand.

-Within the intersection of nature’s cycles and the time of handwork, we weave only what is needed, with care.
+Within the meeting point of nature’s cycles and the time of handwork, we weave only what is needed, with care.

 *Click each circle to open a detailed page.
-Please wait for English pages.
+Some detailed pages are currently available in Japanese only.

 Domesticated silkworm cocoons

-Domesticated silkworms feed on mulberry; wild tensan feed on sawtooth oak.
-Their different habitats yield distinct hand-feel and color radiance in the thread.
+Domesticated silkworms feed on mulberry, while wild tensan feed on sawtooth oak.
+Their different environments create distinct texture and color in the thread.

-After removing the pupa from the cocoon, the shell is gently opened and spread into a fluffy sheet.
-It is then hand-spun into thread.
+After the pupa is removed, the cocoon is gently opened into a soft sheet of silk floss, then hand-spun into thread.

 Lustrous tensan silk thread

-By varying twist, thickness, and strength, the textile gains diverse expressions.
+By varying twist, thickness, and strength, the textile takes on many different expressions.

 — Color is the layering of memory and time —